SelectUSA Investor Guide

 Key Considerations for Foreign Investors in the United States

 The United States business market is competitive.
 It generally allows for a relatively short period to establish new business operations.
 However, it is important to be mindful of the regulatory environment when setting up a company in the United States.
 This checklist is designed to provide an efficient and concise summary of the key issues and considerations when investing in the United States.
-Your U.S. advisors should be able to elaborate on many of the issues listed below.
+Your U.S. advisors should be able to elaborate on many of the issues listed in this section.

-SECTION 1: Visa Overview
+Visa Overview

 Most foreign citizens need to obtain a visa in order to visit or work in the United States.
-The U.S. Department of State, in conjunction with the Department of Homeland Security, oversees the U.S. visa process.
+The U.S. Department of State, in conjunction with the U.S. Department of Homeland Security, oversees the U.S. visa process.
 The purpose of your intended travel and other facts will determine what type of visa is required under U.S. immigration law.
-Below is a description of the visa types available for business and employment purposes.
+See a description of the visa types available for business and employment purposes.
 For information on the U.S. visa process, including updates to visa policy, please refer to the Department of State’s travel website.

-SECTION 2: U.S. Immigration Pathways: Which is Right for Your Investment Project?
+U.S. Immigration Pathways: Which is Right for Your Investment Project?

-In an environment of fluid markets and changing policies, understanding the immigration options available to investors and their workforces is an essential – but sometimes overlooked – aspect of investing in the United States.
-Investors need to make sure that their employees have the correct U.S. visa(s) and an immigration advisor to ensure the visas are secured as seamlessly as possible.
+In an environment of fluid markets and changing policies, understanding the immigration options available to investors and their workforces is an essential — but sometimes overlooked — aspect of investing in the United States.
+Investors need to make sure that their employees have the correct U.S. visa or visas, and an immigration advisor to ensure any visas are secured as seamlessly as possible.
 This chapter details the immigration options available to business investors and their prospective U.S. employees, including information on visa requirements, timeframes, and considerations for families.

 An Overview of Common Business Structures for Foreign Investors

 Choosing the right type of business structure is a critical first step for foreign persons planning to conduct business in the United States.
 There are several types of entities available, each with its own unique benefits and limitations.
 The “right” choice depends on a foreign person’s specific interests and needs.
-There is no “one -size fits -all” structure.
-The purpose of this chapter is to provide a high -level comparison of some common business structures used by foreign persons to conduct their U.S. operations and what impact that structure might have on the company’s business and financing opportunities.
+There is no “one size fits all” structure.
+The purpose of this chapter is to provide a high-level comparison of some common business structures used by foreign persons to conduct their U.S. operations, and what impact that structure might have on the company’s business and financing opportunities.

 An Overview of Key U.S. Tax Considerations for Inbound Investment